Meet the Team

 Photo courtesy of WNYC

-Lisa Baird is Chief Marketing Officer at New York Public Radio (NYPR) where she leads the marketing and audience development, data, membership, sponsorship and communications teams.
-In addition, she is also responsible for raising substantial revenue, increasing audience size and diversity across all programs and platforms, cultivating audience loyalty, and amplifying digital membership.
+Lisa Baird is the current Commissioner of the U.S. National Women's Soccer League.
+She previously served as Chief Marketing Officer at New York Public Radio (NYPR) where she led the marketing and audience development, data, membership, sponsorship and communications teams.
+In addition, she was also responsible for raising substantial revenue, increasing audience size and diversity across all programs and platforms, cultivating audience loyalty, and amplifying digital membership.

 Prior to joining NYPR, Baird was Chief Marketing Officer at the United States Olympic Committee (USOC).
 During her almost 10-year tenure, she oversaw all commercial activities including the USOC’s media assets, sponsorship, licensing, advertising, hospitality, events and marketing and branding.
 She launched the Team USA brand, which is one of the most active digital sports brands, collaborated on the launch of an OTT channel with NBC and the International Olympic Committee, and achieved record revenues benefiting national governing bodies of sports and America’s athletes.
 She also led an extensive marketing, media and sales team and built a digital media platform, home to 26 national governing bodies.
 In 2017, the City of Los Angeles was awarded the honor of hosting the Olympic and Paralympic Games in 2028 and Baird was an integral architect of the launch of US Olympic and Paralympic Properties, a joint venture between the USOC and the Los Angeles 2028 Organizing Committee.